 - Social selling: Potential customers expect information wherever they are working.
 Social media platforms, such as LinkedIn, are essential to find, connect, and engage with prospects.

-- Customer service: Great customer service can help an organisation stand out from the competition.
-Sellers must provide quality service before, during, and after the sales process, including prompt follow-up to ensure customer satisfaction.
+- Customer success: Great customer service can help an organisation stand out from the competition.
+Sellers must provide high-quality service before, during, and after the sales process, including prompt follow-up to ensure customer satisfaction.

 - Problem-solving: Delivering a solution to a customer problem is essential to selling.
 Rain Group found that 68% of buyers appreciate sellers who can demonstrate how to solve a problem or enhance their situation.
 However, it’s a top challenge for sellers, but it is one of the crucial selling skills to possess.

-- Tech savvy: Sales technology proficiency, such as CRM systems and workflow automation tools, can streamline the sales process, ensuring everyone is moving in the right direction and has the data to make intelligent decisions.
+- Tech savvy: Sales technology proficiency, such as CRM systems and workflow automation tools, can streamline the sales process, account management, and business development, ensuring everyone is moving in the right direction and has the data to guide decision-making.

-- Ability to continuously learn and improve: Seller adaptability and eagerness to learn new sales techniques, products, strategies, and embrace new tools is key to evolving with customers and selling more products.
+- Ability to continuously learn and improve: Seller adaptability and eagerness to learn new sales techniques, products, strategies, and embrace new tools is key to seizing better sales opportunities and evolving with customers.

 Soft skills shape a seller’s ability to connect with customers and colleagues.
 Communication, active listening, and building and maintaining relationships foster trust.
 Talking things out, working well with others, and understanding feelings help salespeople face problems and stay resilient, even when things get tough.
 These skills are key to successful business outreach and lead generation, encompassing everything from cold calling to conducting demos and webinars.

 - Communication: Clear sales communication across all channels helps deliver company and product messages and stories and connect with customers.
-Active listening skills are a crucial part of communication – Rain Group found that 68% of buyers are highly influenced by great salespeople who listen, but only 26% of buyers say sales professionals are competent listeners.
+Active listening skills on sales skills are a crucial part of communication – Rain Group found that 68% of buyers are highly influenced by great salespeople who listen, but only 26% say sales professionals are competent listeners.

 - Relationship building: Developing and maintaining in-person and virtually relationships is critical to seller success – 87% of sellers find connecting with buyers and building rapport challenging, according to Rain Group’s survey.